 By default, new versions of Windows automatically close the window of any program, including an MS-DOS program or batch file, when the program terminates.
-Unfortunately, if that MS-DOS command or program outputs or displays any information that the user needs to read, they will be unable to read it because it closes too fast.
+Unfortunately, if that MS-DOS command or program outputs or displays any information that the user needs to read, they cannot read it because it closes too fast.

 This issue can be resolved by doing any of the below recommendations.

 Open an MS-DOS window

-If you are running an MS-DOS command or program from within Windows, try opening an MS-DOS prompt and executing the command or program from within MS-DOS.
+If you are running an MS-DOS command or program in Windows, try opening an MS-DOS prompt and executing the command or program from within MS-DOS.

 Change the path of the command in the shortcut

 - Create a shortcut to your MS-DOS program or command.

-- Once a shortcut has been created, right-click the shortcut and click Properties.
+- Once a shortcut is created, right-click the shortcut and click Properties.

 - In the Properties window, change the Target location to contain the CMD.EXE command with the /K switch as shown in the example below.

 C:\WINNT\system32\CMD.EXE /K "C:\My programs\test.bat"

 Add a pause statement to a batch file

 Finally, it is important to realize that the window will not close if Microsoft Windows believes the program is still running.
-If you are creating a batch file and want the MS-DOS window to remain open, one trick is to add PAUSE to the end of your batch file, which will prompt the user to press any key.
-Until the user presses any key, the window will remain open instead of closing automatically.
+If you're creating a batch file and want the MS-DOS window to remain open, add PAUSE to the end of your batch file.
+This prompts the user to Press any key.
+Until the user presses any key, the window remains open instead of closing automatically.